apenczolgolonabijorbiper/smsjigger/README.md

 Further processing is assumed to be done by dedicated shell script related to the command indicated in SMS.
 If there was no command than it is assumed to be #generic and if related script of @recipient is not found than an error message is send back to the sender.
+If sender is not a valid mobile number there will be an SMS send to owner of this tool (configured as ~/sms/cfg/unknown/owner.cfg).

 The script to be executed is expected to be found in ~/sms/cmd/@recipient (or ~/sms/cmd/unknown).